 Jefferson County Extension has an on-site walk-in plant diagnostic clinic staffed by trained personnel in plant forensics, plant, insect and landscape weed identification.
 Before bringing a sample to the clinic, check this link for instructions on the type of sample to collect.

-Samples may be dropped off anytime during normal business hours: 8 am to 5 pm, Monday through Friday.
+Samples may be dropped off anytime from 8 am until 4:30 pm, Monday through Friday.
 We try to complete your diagnosis within 3 business days.
 Fees apply.

 Demonstration and Research Gardens